rust-lang/project-ffi-unwind/rfcs/0000-simple_unwind_annotation.md

   not originate in Rust can be caught, their value is then of type `std::panic::ForeignPanic` (that is, the `Result::Err(Any)` that `catch_unwind` returns can be downcasted to such a type).
-      * TODO: what happens if the "panic-strategy" is set to `abort`, calling a `"C unwind"` functions does not necessarily abort, otherwise `lognjmp` won't

 The Rust panic ABI is unspecified.
 When a `"C unwind"` function that is defined in Rust unwinds, the Rust panic is translated to a "native Rust panic" which